Are Banana Spiders Harmless? Depends on Which You See

 Advertisement

-Another in banana spider family is the giant wood spider or Nephila pilipes.
+Another in the banana spider family is the giant wood spider or Nephila pilipes.
 These banana spiders are indigenous to a host of Asian countries like China, Japan and India and even found as far south as Australia.
-The female spiders have an wide leg span and can get up to 20cm wide.
+The female banana spiders have a broad leg span and can get up to 8 inches (20 cm) wide.

 Goblin spider